memgraph/documentation/pages/data-migration/migrate-from-rdbms.md

 You can also change the [storage mode](/fundamentals/storage-memory-usage) from `IN_MEMORY_TRANSACTIONAL` to `IN_MEMORY_ANALYTICAL`.
-This will disable the creation of durability files (snapshots and WAL files) and you will no longer have any ACID guarantees.
-Other transactions will be able to see the changes of ongoing transactions.
-Also, transaction will be able to see the changes they are doing.
+This will disable the creation of durability files (snapshots and WAL files), and you will no longer have any ACID guarantees.
+Other transactions will be able to see the changes in ongoing transactions.
+Also, transactions will be able to see the changes they are making.
 This means that the transactions can be committed in random orders, and the updates to the data, in the end, might not be correct.

-But, if you import on one thread, batch of data after a batch of data, there should be absolutely no issues, and you will gain 6 times faster import with 6 times less memory consumption.
+But, if you import on one thread, batch of data after batch of data, there should be absolutely no issues, and you will gain 6 times faster import with 6 times less memory consumption.

-After import you can switch back to the `IN_MEMORY_TRANSACTIONAL` storage mode or continue running analytics queries (only read queries) in the `IN_MEMORY_ANALYTICAL` mode to continue benefiting from low memory consumption.
+After import, you can switch back to the `IN_MEMORY_TRANSACTIONAL` storage mode or continue running analytics queries (only read queries) in the `IN_MEMORY_ANALYTICAL` mode to continue benefiting from low memory consumption.